-- Greet visitors to the Coldfish Lake camp and provide park information to park users.
+- Greet visitors to the Cold Fish Lake Camp and provide park information to park users

-- Maintain a park host journal (a record of weather, duties) and a visitor records journal.
+- Maintain a park host journal (a record of weather, duties) and a visitor records journal

-- Minor cleaning and maintenance as required.
+- Minor cleaning and maintenance as required on appliances and buildings

-- Run a fire pump if necessary.
+- Run a fire pump if necessary

 In exchange for the duties listed above, BC Parks will:

-- Provide use of a BC Parks boat, motor and canoe on Coldfish Lake.
+- Provide use of a BC Parks boat, motor, and canoe on Cold Fish Lake

-- Must be in good health and in good physical condition in order to perform the duties required, to walk up and down slopes daily, and to live in an isolated location without access to immediate medical aid.
+- Must be in good health and physical condition in order to perform the duties required, some of which involve physical exertion in mountainous terrain

-- First aid training and current certification at OFA Level 1, and CPR or higher.
+- First aid training and current certification at OFA Level 1, and CPR or higher

 - Pleasure Craft Operators certificate

-- Experience in back country travel and boating.
+- Experience in back country travel and boating

-- Hosts must sign a volunteer agreement and abide by all BC Park policies and regulations.
+- Hosts must sign a volunteer agreement and abide by all BC Park policies and regulations

-- A satisfactory Criminal Record Check is mandatory for all Hosts.
+- A satisfactory Criminal Record Check is mandatory for all Hosts

 Park Hosts must supply the following items for their stay: